Patterson River Secondary College: Extra-curricular and extension

 In September, the school hosts an annual Soiree, wherein all the music performance groups present the music they have been playing throughout the year.

 The school facilitates many opportunities for student leadership, such as leaders for Forms (Classes), Year Level Captains, House Captains, and College Captains.
-There are many other student leadership programs as well, such as SRC (Student Representative Council), Peer Support program, Production and Dance Leadership Committees, Sport Leaders, and Music Performance leaders.
-There is an 'Excel' program at the school, aimed at motivated, high-achieving students to be in a class with similar minded peers, to encourage their academic development.
+There are many other student leadership programs as well, such as Student Representative Council, Peer Support program, Production and Dance Leadership Committees, Sport Leaders, and Music Performance leaders.
+There is an "Excel" program at the school, aimed at motivated, high-achieving students to be in a class with similar minded peers, to encourage their academic development.

-The school provides many services to its students onsite, including counselling, support groups, career counselling for Year 10's, clubs, and more.
+The school provides many services to its students onsite, including counselling, support groups, career counselling for Year 10s, clubs, and more.
 They also host many international student exchange programs with schools in Germany, China, and in Japan, which students are able to participate in as well, either through travelling to other schools, or through participating in, or assisting with, the hosting of exchange students.

 The school has a regular Presentation Ball and an annual Senior School Ball held at either The Chelsea Town Hall or Mornington Racecourse, as well as Year 7 three-day camps on Phillip Island, and Year 9 orientation camps to the Grampians.
-Senior Students (Years 10-12) can also choose to participate in Outdoor Ed classes which enables them to participate in other camps and outdoor activities.
-There is a Year 9 Community Leadership program in which the school partners with the local fire brigade to receive fire-fighting training and complete a First Aid certificate through Life Saving Victoria, as well as work towards Bronze Life Saving through Bonbeach LifeSaving.
+Senior Students (Years 10–12) can also choose to participate in Outdoor Ed classes which enables them to participate in other camps and outdoor activities.
+There is a Year 9 Community Leadership program in which the school partners with the local fire brigade to receive fire-fighting training and complete a First Aid certificate through Life Saving Victoria, as well as work towards Bronze Life Saving through Bonbeach Lifesaving.